Where you’ll stay

 The Bubbling Wells Oasis includes:

-Yerxa Town, an old west style gathering space with a covered patio, gas BBQ, and fire pits
+An old west town with a covered patio, gas BBQ, and fire pits

-24/7 use of the hot mineral soaking pool at Yerxa Town
+24/7 use of the hot mineral soaking pools

 24/7 use of the private second mineral pool and koi pond grotto at the main house